+- Help is not a replacement for bad design!

-simple systems: walk up and use; minimal instructions
+- Simple systems: walk up and use; minimal instructions

-most other systems:
+- Most other systems:

+- Feature-rich

-- feature-rich - some users want to become "expert" rather than "casual" users - intermediate users need reminding, plus a learning path many users do not read manuals usually used when users are panicked & need help NOW sometimes used for quick reference
+- Some users want to become "expert" rather than "casual" users

+- · Intermediate users need reminding, plus a learning path

+- Many users do not read manuals

+- Usually used when users are panicked & need help NOW

-- need online documentation, good search/lookup tools - online help can be specific to current context tutorial and/or getting started manuals
+- Need online documentation, good search/lookup tools

+- Online help can be specific to current context

+- Sometimes used for quick reference

-- syntax of actions, possibilities... - list of shortcuts ...
+- Syntax of actions, possibilities...

+- List of shortcuts ...